swagger-api/apidom/apidom/packages/apidom-reference/README.md

 **Externally resolving an ApiDOM fragment:**

-When externally resolving an ApiDOM fragment, [baseURI](https://github.com/swagger-api/apidom/blob/91763fa4ad876375a413e7049c28c2031c7bbe83/apidom/packages/apidom-reference/src/options/index.ts#L47) resolve option needs to have a starting point for external dependency resolution.
+When externally resolving an ApiDOM fragment, [baseURI](https://github.com/swagger-api/apidom/blob/91763fa4ad876375a413e7049c28c2031c7bbe83/apidom/packages/apidom-reference/src/options/index.ts#L47) resolve option needs to be provided to have a starting point for external dependency resolution.
 `mediaType` parse option is unnecessary as we can directly assert the type of ApiDOM fragment.

 ```js